 At the same meeting, a 4/2 majority of the committee voted to revise Sec.
-602 B. and 602 C. to remove a requirement for the inclusion of an affidavit to be signed by a petition gatherer, whereby the petition gatherer would provide certain information under oath, including the petition gatherer's name and address, paid or volunteer status, and statements that the petition was signed in the petition gatherer's presence, that the petition signer had sufficient time to read the petition, and that the petition gatherer believes the petition signer's signature to be genuine.
-(The committee later voted to add back certain petition gather affidavit requirements for paid petition gatherers, to be consistent with state constitutional amendment petition gathering requirements, as discussed below.)
-The requirement for volunteer petition gatherers to sign an affidavit exposing themselves to criminal prosecution if they were to make an accidental error in identifying the signer's signature to be genuine was deemed by the committee to be an excessive infringement upon the petition gatherer's right to participate in a legitimate civic activity.
+602 B. and 602 C. to remove a requirement for the inclusion of an affidavit to be signed by a petition gatherer, whereby the petition gatherer would provide certain information under oath, including the petition gatherer's name and address, paid or volunteer status, and statements that the petition was signed in the petition, and that the petition gatherer believes the petition signer's signature to be genuine.
+(The committee later voted to add back certain petition gather affidavit requirements for paid petition gatherers, to be consistent with state constitutional amendment petition gatherers to sign an affidavit exposing themselves to criminal prosecution if they were to make an accidental error in identifying the signer's signature to be genuine was deemed by the committee to be an excessive infringement upon the petition gatherer's right to participate in a legitimate civic activity.